 Now may be the time to explore alternative staffing models, such as outsourcing your accounting function to a trusted partner.
 Collaborating with a team of outsourced accounting professionals provides you with a wide range of options to best meet your needs.
 Outsourcing can help you adapt to staffing challenges in a fluctuating job market by providing access to experienced staff—whether you need help with day-to-day tasks or even an outsourced CFO.
 Partners can develop cash flow projections, decipher and understand complicated regulations, and identify how they may impact your company’s finances.
 An outsourced accounting partner can support your accounting function using efficient processes and provide access to best-in-class technology, so your organization can reap the benefits of modern software.

-Working with knowledgeable professionals to outsource some or all of your team’s workload can smooth out the bumps in the road that your accounting department experiences under normal circumstances, provide consistency and reliability, and scale up easily when disruption creates a need for more robust support.
+Working with knowledgeable professionals to outsource some or all your team’s workload can smooth out the bumps in the road that your accounting department experiences even under normal circumstances, provide consistency and reliability, and scale up easily when disruption creates a need for more robust support.

-Whether your gap exists in technology or staffing, P&N can help assess your needs and find the right solution for your organization’s unique situation.
+Whether your gap exists in technology or staffing, P&N can help assess your needs and find the right approach for your organization’s unique situation.
 Now is the time to identify opportunities to increase your adaptability, especially moving forward into a future that will no doubt involve additional disruption.
 With increased flexibility and fewer manual tasks, leadership can focus on critical operations, business continuity, and navigate many unexpected scenarios with greater confidence.
 Contact us to start a discussion about how your accounting function can be improved to weather the next crisis.